Primary 1 Readiness: 30 Skills Your Child Needs (2027 Checklist)

 TL;DR: Complete P1 readiness checklist for Singapore children entering Primary 1 in 2027.
 Covers reading, writing, math, social skills, and independence — with actionable tips to close any gaps.

-This checklist is based on the MOE NEL framework, feedback from P1 teachers, and the actual P1 curriculum expectations.
-It covers 30 specific, measurable skills grouped into five areas.
-Use it as a diagnostic tool — tick off what your child can already do, and focus your remaining K2 months on the gaps.
+So this is that checklist.
+Thirty concrete skills, based on the MOE NEL framework, conversations with P1 teachers, and our own family's experience.
+Use it as a diagnostic — tick off what your kid can already do and spend the remaining K2 months working on the gaps.

 Reading and Language (Skills 1-8)

-These are the most critical skills for a smooth P1 transition.
-Children who arrive at Primary 1 with strong phonics and some reading ability adjust faster and feel more confident.
-For a step-by-step approach to building these skills, see our complete guide to teaching your child to read at home.
+These are the skills that give your child the smoothest start.
+Kids who walk into P1 with some phonics knowledge and basic reading confidence adjust faster and feel less overwhelmed.
+But "basic" is the key word — nobody expects fluent reading on day one.
+For a step-by-step approach to building these, see our guide to teaching your child to read at home.

 1. Recognise all 26 uppercase and lowercase letters